Phobos-developers/Phobos/docs/AI-Scripting-and-Mapping.md

 x=i,n             ; where 18000 <= i <= 18023, n is made up of two parts, the low 16 bits is being used to store the variable index, the high 16 bits is being used for storing the param value.
 ```

-#### `18024 - 18047` Edit Variable by Local Variable
+#### `18024 - 18047` Edit Variable using Local Variable
-- Operate a variable's value by a local variable's value
+- Operate a variable's value using a local variable's value
 - Similar to 18000-18023, but the number to operate the value is being read from a local variable

 In `aimd.ini`: